driescroons/mikro-orm-graphql-example/readme.md

 ## ✨ Installation

 1. Install dependencies via `pnpm i`
-2. Create your docker containers via `docker-compose up -d`
+2. Started the dockerized Postgres database via `docker-compose up -d`
-3. Review the .env file and ensure it will work in your environment - by default is it configured to connect to the dockerized postgres instance
-4. Load fixtures `pnpm loadFixtures`
+3. Load fixtures `pnpm loadFixtures`, this will create the supporting schema in the database
-5. Run via `pnpm start` or `pnpm dev`
+4. Start the graphQL server via `pnpm start` or `pnpm dev`
-6. GraphQL API is started on [localhost:4000/graphql](http://localhost:4000/graphql)
+5. Open this link in a browser to [localhost:4000/graphql](http://localhost:4000/graphql)
-7. Mutation change sets are displayed on the console
+6. Any mutation of state generates a message on the console

 ---